-If you don't spend the time buying running shoes then you'll become prone to the various conditions of the foot and ankle that many chiropractors are busy with day in and out; not forgetting the knock on effect on your knees, hips and lower back.
+If you do not amke the time buying running shoes then you' will become prone to the various conditions of the foot and ankle that many chiropractors are busy with day in and out; not forgetting the knock on effect on your knees, hips and lower back.

 Running shoes also attempt to maintain the normal pronation and supination or rolling action of the ankle.
-There's nothing so good as running barefoot but that's not practical obviously.
+There's nothing so good as running barefoot but that is not practical obviously.

 But if you are running on a grassy sports field, for heaven's sake take your shoes off.
-There's lot's of research proving that people who don't or rarely use footwear have far less problems with the feet and ankles.
+There is lots of research proving that people who do not or rarely use footwear have far less problems with the feet and ankles.

 Plantar myofascitis and bunions, metatarsalgia and foot pain are all directly related to taking a little extra time when buying running shoes.